Written by Jenny McWhirter on 22 / 03 / 2016

 One of the best experiences in Morocco is heading into the Jemaa el Fna in Marrakesh.
 As dusk falls the square begins to simmer with life.
 You’ll find an eclectic cast of musicians, story-tellers, fortune-tellers, henna painters, acrobats, medicine men and snake charmers.

 Wandering the square in April will give you the chance to peruse what is on offer without the constant bashing of others' bags, arms and the like.
-It will also allow a great trip to the desert and mountainous areas per this Lonely Planet guide, where you can ride a camel and star-gaze the night away.
+It will also allow a great trip to the desert and mountainous areas, where you can ride a camel and star-gaze the night away.

 The temperature is warm, but not as scorching as it becomes in the following months, so it is definitely the best time to visit this fantastic country.